tamasgal/WebSocketClient.jl/README.md

 ## Pre-requisites for julia tests

-Please install "DataStructures" and "FactCheck".
+Please install "DataStructures", "WebSockets" and "FactCheck".
 The end_to_end_test.jl uses the Queue object (from DataStructures) to send control signals and messages because the WebSocketClient is event-driven.
 FactCheck is used as the test framework.